gsudre/lab_notes/167-WGCNA_robustness.md

 ![](images/2020-12-30-14-55-39.png)

 # TODO
- * how stable are these networks? (http://pages.stat.wisc.edu/~yandell/statgen/ucla/WGCNA/wgcna.html)
  * check FDR after stability analysis
- * use signed networks? (that's what Science paper did, and removed all      covariates first too)
- * use robustness (bicor)
  * try csuWGCNA (https://github.com/RujiaDai/csuWGCNA, like in Science paper)
- * is bicor the best thing to use here?
  * recutBlockwiseTrees?
  * how about ranking the genes based on some sort of module membership value?